-Gilbert E. (Pete) Peterson of Alpine is an investments officer located at West Texas National Bank.
-He is a board member of the Alpine Public Library and the Davis Mountains Trans-Pecos Heritage Association.
-Peterson is president of the Board of Leadership Big Bend, past president of the Rotary Club of Alpine and past treasurer of the Alpine Chamber of Commerce.
+Gilbert E. "Pete" Peterson III is an investments officer located at West Texas National Bank in Alpine.
+He is president of the Davis Mountains Trans-Pecos Heritage Association, president of the Board of the Museum of the Big Bend and vice-president of the Friends of the Center for Big Bend Studies.
+Peterson is past president of the Board of Leadership Big Bend and of the Rotary Club of Alpine, former member of the Alpine Public Library Board, and former treasurer of the Alpine Chamber of Commerce.
+He serves on the Board of the Friends of the Governor’s Mansion.
 He is also a member of the Texas and Southwestern Cattle Raisers Association.
 Peterson received bachelor’s and master’s degrees from Southern Methodist University.

 City: Caldwell, Term: 2011–17

 Judy Williams Richardson was appointed to the Texas Historical Commission in 2011.
-She is currently president of the Burleson County Historical Society and a member of the Burleson County Historical Commission.
+She is currently a member of the Burleson County Historical Society and the Burleson County Historical Commission.
 As fifth-generation person living on the family land, she has had numerous opportunities to be instrumental in the preservation of history, including contributing to the writing of “Astride the Old San Antonio Trail," a history of early Burleson County and it’s families.
-Richardson received a bachelor’s degree in Business Administration from Sam Houston State University.
-She worked for Tenneco Oil before starting the family's insurance business with her husband about 40 years ago.
-She continues to be a leader in community activities, was a charter president of the local Lions Club, a former school board member, and a chamber of commerce director.
+Richardson received a bachelor’s degree in business administration from Sam Houston State University.
+She worked for Tenneco Oil before starting the family's insurance business with her husband Gordon Richardson about 40 years ago.
+She continues to be a leader in community activities, was a charter president of the local Lions Club, a former school board member, and a former chamber of commerce director.

 Robert K. Shepard